 In terms of a kit list I was pretty well equipped already.
 I knew how to read an OS map (but had never needed a compass), had some shorts with lots of pockets, the thickest socks I could find and had even splashed out on some Karrimor walking shoes from Sports Direct.
 The other lad had even less kit and less experience than I. He was pretty tough though.
 Besides, it was just walking in August in the UK.
 We couldn’t possibly fail.

 It turned out to be incredibly hot.
 The sun was high, there were no clouds and no breeze.
 My backpack which was full of bottled water and my shorts with lots of pockets (that seemed like a good idea in the car park) were already feeling heavy before we reached the foot of the first mountain, Crib Goch.
 We had bought a parking ticket for 4 hours and with nine summits to bag that day, needed to move quickly.
 We were sweaty and the sun continued to blaze.
 Crib Goch is big, steep and intimidating.
-It rises out of the valley floor like the back of a dormant dragon and to a pair of novices as we were, looked very intimidating.
+It rises out of the valley floor like the back of a dormant dragon and to a pair of novices as we were, it looked very intimidating.
 I was dizzy and it felt very adventurous using my hands to hold onto the rock in order to clamber onwards and upwards.
 It felt dangerous, probably because it was.
 For the first time since I had first started to explore the blank spaces on the road map, there was genuine potential for me to slip and fall to my death.
 Having never experienced such exposure before, I definitely found it exhilarating, in my imagination I was pushing the boundaries of what is humanly possible but in reality you’d have to be a bit of an idiot (or very, very unlucky) to actually die up there.
 It’s simply essential mountain walking, a classic of classics.
 Do it!

 Our particular route choice meant that at the end of the day, in order to get back to the car it would be a long march back along the road.
 We’d worry about that later.
 We were in a rush to get onto the next hill – Tryfan.
 It is a truly remarkable mountain.
 It’s shape, once seen, projects itself onto the retinas of the enthusiast and can never be forgotten.
 Your eyes are drawn up its faces, selecting different lines and allowing your imagination to bubble and foam.
 To climb it is to live that feeling, you make constant, sustained decisions assessing the shape and scale of the landscape, assessing your own capabilities and then hoping you were right as you haul yourself ever upwards.
 With hands on the rock, you select your own level of challenge and really feel the rewards.
 On the hot day that it was, the views from the top were obviously fantastic and the Adam and Eve leap was made.
 It was everything you could hope for on a summer’s day in the mountains with a mate.